Deploying Highly Available Services with Cisco Nexus Dashboard

 A standby node allows you to replace in very short time a faulty node limiting any impact to the HA in a single failure scenario, or the operations in case of a double failure scenario.

-Recommendation: In a distributed physical form factor deployment, we recommend having a standby node for failing over to the standby node as soon as a primary node failure occurs.
+Recommendation: In a distributed deployment, we recommend having a standby node for failing over to the standby node as soon as one or two primary node failure occurs.

 The table below shows the best practices for deploying ND cluster nodes in a distributed environment with multiple site options running the NDO service.
 P# represents a primary node.
 S# represents a standby node.